 Now you will be presented with inbound rule window.
 You can add/edit/delete inbound rules here.
-There are several protocols like http, nfs etc listed in dropdown menu which auto-populate ports for you.
+There are several protocols like HTTP, nfs etc listed in the drop-down menu which auto-populate ports for you.
 If you have custom service and port you can define it too.

-Thats it.
-Once you save these settings your server inbound port 80 is open! you can check by telneting to port 80 ofor your EC2 server public DNS (can be found it EC2 server details)
+That’s it.
+Once you save these settings your server inbound port 80 is open! you can check by telneting to port 80 for your EC2 server public DNS (can be found it EC2 server details)

 You can also check it on websites like ping.eu.